SoloFinanceHub

 The Simple Projection Framework

-• Signed project milestones: varies (payment dates known)
+• Signed project milestones: varies (payment dates known, contracts signed)

 • Proposals sent, awaiting acceptance: 50% probability